Hilda Buckmaster1

 F, #190977, b.
 22 September 1917, d.
 29 December 1996

-She was invested as a Fellow, Royal Society (F.R.S.).1 She held the office of Justice of the Peace (J.P.).1 She was educated at South Hampstead High School, Hampstead, London, England.2 She was educated at London School of Economics, London, England.2 She was created Baroness Birk, of Regent's Park in Greater London [U.K. Life Peer] on 15 September 1967.1
+She was appointed Fellow, Royal Society (F.R.S.)1 She was educated at South Hampstead High School, Hampstead, London, EnglandG.2 She was educated at London School of Economics, London, EnglandG.2 From December 1939, her married name became Birk.3 She wrote the book A Family Service.3 She wrote the book A Family Court.3 She held the office of Member of Finchley Borough Council between 1950 and 1953.3 She held the office of Justice of the Peace (J.P.) in 1952.1 She was created Baroness Birk, of Regent's Park in Greater London [U.K. Life Peer] on 15 September 1967.1

 Citations